Trees on Private Property

-- For questions related to Development Permits, Subdivision Permits, Development Variance Permits, and Rezoning Permits see the Trees and Landscape Requirements webpage.
+- For questions related to Development Permits, Subdivision Permits, Development Variance Permits, and Rezoning Permits see Trees and Landscape Requirements for developers.

 To balance these two needs, Surrey's certified arborists and landscape architects ensure that all tree cutting permits meet the by-law requirements.

 Before removing or pruning a protected tree on your property or before commencing a construction project, ensure that you are familiar with Surrey's tree protection requirements.
 There are costly penalties for removing or damaging a tree that is protected under the by-law.
 Make sure you have all the information before you impact any protected trees.